 SAI_SWITCH_ATTR_FDB_MULTICAST_MISS_PACKET_ACTION

-// VLAN level stats

-typedef sai_status_t (*sai_get_vlan_stats_fn)(

-_In_ sai_object_id_t vlan_id,

-_In_ uint32_t number_of_counters,

-_In_ const sai_vlan_stat_t *counter_ids,

-_Out_ uint64_t *counters);

-typedef sai_status_t (*sai_clear_vlan_stats_fn)(

-_In_ sai_object_id_t vlan_id,

-_In_ uint32_t number_of_counters,

-_In_ const sai_vlan_stat_t *counter_ids);

 PVID setting on LAG is not supported by SAI 1.0, as a workaround, PVID should be configured for each member of LAG.

 syncd needs new support for VLAN stats collection.
 The counter data for VLAN should be injected to couter DB too.
 All these may be done in collectCountersThread syncd thread.